Statistical Validation and Photometric Characterization of the Hot Jupiter Candidate TOI 7475.01: Abstract

 \section{Abstract}

-We present a comprehensive validation analysis of the exoplanet candidate TOI 7475.01 (TIC 376866659), detected by the TESS mission.
+We present the statistical validation and full photometric characterization of the exoplanet candidate TOI 7475.01 (TIC 376866659), detected by the TESS mission.
 Using a custom pipeline combining natural flux preservation with robust BLS detection, we identified a transit signal with a period of $3.2538$ days and a depth of $\sim 4600$ ppm.
-To rule out false positives, we performed centroid analysis, spatial contamination checks using Gaia DR3, and a statistical validation using \texttt{triceratops}.
+To rule out false positives, we performed centroid analysis, spatial contamination checks using Gaia DR3, and a statistical validation using \texttt{TRICERATOPS}.
 Our results show a Signal-to-Noise Ratio (SNR) of 294.13 and a False Positive Probability (FPP) of $\approx 0$.
 Based on the clean spatial environment, stable centroids, and high statistical probability, we validate TOI 7475.01 as a planetary companion.
+We subsequently performed a Bayesian transit fit using \texttt{juliet} with Dynesty nested sampling, and derived physical parameters via Monte Carlo error propagation.
+We find a planetary radius of $R_p = 1.18^{+0.39}_{-0.40}\ R_\mathrm{Jup}$ and an equilibrium temperature of $T_\mathrm{eq} = 1455^{+77}_{-56}$ K, consistent with a hot Jupiter classification.
+The planet mass is estimated at $M_p \approx 2.2\ M_\mathrm{Jup}$ (MAP) via the \citet{chen2017} mass-radius relation; radial velocity follow-up is required for a precise measurement.
+The impact parameter remains unconstrained ($b = 0.46 \pm 0.34$), a limitation of single-band TESS photometry that future CHEOPS observations could resolve.